annaesvensson/yellow-help/1-en/how-to-change-the-system.md

     Status: active

 You can use a [web browser](https://github.com/annaesvensson/yellow-edit) or the [command line](https://github.com/annaesvensson/yellow-command) to create new user accounts.
 A user account consists of `Email` and other settings.
 If you don't want that pages are modified in a web browser, then restrict user accounts.
 Open the configuration file, change `Access` and `Home`.
 Users are allowed to edit pages within their home page, but nowhere else.

-## Language settings

-The language settings are stored in file `system/extensions/yellow-language.ini`.
-Here's an example:

-    Language: en
-    CoreDateFormatShort: F Y
-    CoreDateFormatMedium: Y-m-d
-    CoreDateFormatLong: Y-m-d H:i
-    EditMailFooter: @sitename
-    ImageDefaultAlt: Image without description
-    media/images/photo.jpg: This is an example image

-You can define the language settings here.
-A language consist of `Language` and other settings.
-You can copy the [default settings from language files](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.txt) and paste them into the configuration file.
-You can also add your own language settings to the configuration file, for example image captions.

 ## Page settings